cooperkeenan/SE_Group_Project/docfx/index.md

 ## Getting Started

-To use this library in your project, add a reference to EnviroMonitorApp.Core in your project file.
+To use this library, add a reference to EnviroMonitorApp.Core in your project file.

 ```csharp
 // Example: Retrieving environmental data